SSC-ICT-Innovatie/nl-kat-coordination/rfd/0010-generic-scheduling-and-object-sets.md

 1. Replace the `schedule` field with a `recurrences` field
 2. Have a `plugin` field on a schedule.
 3. Add a nullable `input` field containing django_ql, that generates the input data the plugin should run on.
-   Perhaps we need a query per OOI type here, as djangoql assumes we know the model being queried.
+   Perhaps we need a query per object type here, as djangoql assumes we know the model being queried.
 4. Add a `run_on` field that will hold a type such as "file" or "hostname"
 5. Add some `operation` field that specifies the operation such as "create", "update" or "delete", that only has effect if `run_on` is set.